COM 520 Small Group Communication

 Individual assignments: 60%

-Individual self-analysis: On the first night of class you will complete several scales to identify some aspects of your preferences that affect your ability to work in groups.
+Individual self-analysis: During the second class you will complete several scales to identify some aspects of your preferences that affect how you work in groups.
 From those results and your own experiences, write a one page paper answering the questions: 1) What strengths do you bring to group work?
 2) What areas do you hope to strengthen this semester?

 CITI Training: Bring/send a copy of your certificate indicating completion of the Social Behavioral Research for Investigators and Key Personnel Learner Group course

 Four Theory/Model and Other Class Discussions: These discussions are your introduction and primary learning about the foundational theories/models in group communication.
 You are expected to follow the three Ps: be Present, be Prepared (do the reading and prep discussion question answers in advance), Participate.

 Theory evaluation.
 Choose one of the theories/models discussed in the readings.
 Create a project that demonstrates your

 - grasp of the concepts of the theory and the relationships it posits;

 - ability to apply the six standards to evaluate a theory